 Sanctions for minor disruptions with cell phones, laptops, or other electronic devices will usually not include course grade penalties.
 However, if a student is asked to leave class due to additional infractions of the instructor's restrictions (following a personal warning), the instructor is not obligated to allow make up of examinations/quizzes or other graded assignments missed during the session in which the student was not in class.

 Electronic devices in non-classroom facilities

-Directors or coordinators in charge of non- classroom facilities such as computer labs, the Student Learning Center, the Student Health Center, the Drake Memorial Library and others may make rules concerning appropriate use of mobile phones, cameras, and other electronic devices in their facilities.
+Directors or coordinators in charge of non-classroom facilities, such as computer labs, the Academic Success Center, the Hazen Center for Integrated Care, the Drake Memorial Library and others, may make rules concerning appropriate use of electronic devices in their facilities.
 Students who do not adhere to those rules may be asked to leave the facility, or be charged as described previously.